Adaptive Coded Federated Learning: Privacy Preservation and Straggler Mitigation: Performance Analysis and The Adaptive Policy

-Substituting (\ref{optimal_alpha_sigma}) into (\ref{u}) yields (\ref{optimal performance}), which completes the proof. \end{proof} \begin{remark} According to Theorem \ref{theorem parameter setting}, the learning performance of ACFL improves as the variances of the additive noise decrease, whereas the privacy performance benefits from an increase in these variances.
-This highlights the intrinsic trade off between privacy and learning performance.
-Practically, the variances of the additive noise can be meticulously calibrated to achieve a desired trade off, aligning with specific practical requirements. \end{remark}
+\begin{remark} According to Theorem~\ref{Privacy performance of ACFL} and Theorem~\ref{theorem parameter setting}, the learning performance of ACFL improves as the variances of the additive noise decrease, whereas the privacy performance benefits from an increase in these variances.
+This highlights the intrinsic trade-off between privacy and learning performance.
+Practically, the variances of the additive noise can be meticulously calibrated to achieve a desired trade-off, aligning with specific practical requirements. \end{remark}

 To verify that ACFL with the adaptive policy achieves a better performance in terms of privacy and learning, Fig. \ref{fig: the_per} illustrates the relationship between the upper bound derived in (\ref{convergence}) and \(\epsilon\) specified in (\ref{eps}) with non-adaptive and fixed values of aggregation weights as well as adaptive aggregation weights determined by the designed adaptive policy, where we set $d=100, \sigma_1^2=\sigma^2_2, o=10, p=0.1, N=5, \beta=10, c=1, T=1000$ and $\lambda=1$.
 Here, a lower value of the upper bound implies superior learning performance, whereas a lower \(\epsilon\) value signifies enhanced privacy performance.
-The results clearly show that under equivalent privacy levels, the upper bound in (\ref{convergence}) reaches its minimum with the adaptive policy.
+The results clearly show that under the same privacy level, the upper bound in (\ref{convergence}) reaches its minimum with the adaptive policy.
 This outcome indicates that ACFL, when implemented with the adaptive policy, attains the optimal performance in terms of privacy and learning.

 In Theorem~\ref{theorem parameter setting}, we develop the adaptive policy for setting the aggregation weights in ACFL, which relies on the bounds specified in Assumptions~\ref{assumption bounded gradients} and~\ref{assumption bounded parameter}.
 Notably, obtaining the values of \(C\) and \(\beta\) beforehand can be challenging in certain scenarios.
-In such cases, a practical implementation of ACFL involves estimating \(C\) and \(\beta\) over the iterations by the central server.
+In such cases, a practical implementation of ACFL is estimating \(C\) and \(\beta\) over the iterations by the central server.
 Specifically, \(C\) and \(\beta\) are approximated by \(\hat{C}\) and \(\hat{\beta}\), respectively, with their expressions provided as follows:

 Based on (\ref{estimate beta2}), the aggregation weights can be determined adaptively as